Braumski/odin-tic-tac-toe/README.md

 ## Model-View-Controller

 While doing research for this lesson on things such as seperation of concerns, planning a project, and planning a programs structure, I ran into a design pattern called **Model View Controller** or MVC for short.
-I did a lot of watchign and reading on this idea and will share my resources here.
+I did a lot of reading on this idea and will share my resources here.
+Although MVC is more for huge codebases, I think I'll use it here anyways just to learn about it more.
+An MVC design pattern for such a simple project here will add a lot of boilerplate and complexity, but I'm just going to use this project to learn about MVC.

 - https://www.freecodecamp.org/news/the-model-view-controller-pattern-mvc-architecture-and-frameworks-explained/